Litre

 The litre (Commonwealth spelling) or liter (American spelling) (SI symbols L and l, other symbol used: ℓ) is a metric unit of volume.
 It is equal to 1 cubic decimetre (dm^{3}), 1000 cubic centimetres (cm^{3}) or 0.001 cubic metres (m^{3}).
 A cubic decimetre (or litre) occupies a volume of 10 cm × 10 cm × 10 cm (see figure) and is thus equal to one-thousandth of a cubic metre.

 The original French metric system used the litre as a base unit.
-The word litre is derived from an older French unit, the litron, whose name came from Byzantine Greek—where it was a unit of weight, not volume—via Late Medieval Latin, and which equalled approximately 0.831 litres.
-The litre was also used in several subsequent versions of the metric system and is accepted for use with the SI, despite it not being an SI unit.
-The SI unit of volume is the cubic metre (m^{3}).
+The word litre is derived from an older French unit, the litron, whose name came from Byzantine Greek—where it was a unit of weight, not volume—via Late Medieval Latin, and which equalled approximately 0.82 litres.
+The litre was also used in several subsequent versions of the metric system but is not an SI unit; the SI unit of volume is the cubic metre (m^{3}).
 The spelling used by the International Bureau of Weights and Measures is "litre", a spelling which is shared by most English-speaking countries.
 The spelling "liter" is predominantly used in American English.
 (Note: The Metric Conversion Act of 1985 gives the United States Secretary of Commerce the responsibility of interpreting or modifying the SI for use in the United States.
 The Secretary of Commerce delegated this authority to the Director of the National Institute of Standards and Technology (NIST) (Turner, 2008).
 In 2008, the NIST published the U.S. version (Taylor and Thompson, 2008a) of the English text of the eighth edition of the Bureau International des Poids et Mesures (BIPM) publication Le Système International d' Unités (SI) (BIPM, 2006).
 In the NIST publication, the spellings "meter", "liter" and "deka" are used rather than "metre", "litre" and "deca" as in the original BIPM English text (Taylor and Thompson, 2008a, p. iii).
 The Director of the NIST officially recognised this publication, together with Taylor and Thompson (2008b), as the "legal interpretation" of the SI for the United States (Turner, 2008).)

 One litre of liquid water has a mass of almost exactly one kilogram, because the kilogram was originally defined in 1795 as the mass of one cubic decimetre of water at the temperature of melting ice (0 degC).
 Subsequent redefinitions of the metre and kilogram mean that this relationship is no longer exact.